canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/find-ubuntu-images.rst

 Images in the AWS Marketplace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AWS Marketplace is a digital catalogue with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on AWS.
+AWS Marketplace is a digital catalog with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on AWS.
-Canonical maintains `image listings <https://aws.amazon.com/marketplace/seller-profile?id=565feec9-3d43-413e-9760-c651546613f2>`_ for recent Ubuntu releases and special flavours (e.g. `Anbox`, `Pro`, `Pro FIPS`, `EKS`) on this marketplace.
+Canonical maintains `image listings <https://aws.amazon.com/marketplace/seller-profile?id=565feec9-3d43-413e-9760-c651546613f2>`_ for recent Ubuntu releases and special flavors (e.g. `Anbox`, `Pro`, `Pro FIPS`, `EKS`) on this marketplace.

 Customers can also use the AWS Marketplace to launch and subscribe to official Ubuntu Pro images that allow users to pay for additional support.